mrzjy/hoyo_public_wiki_parser/public_social_media/bilibili/README.md

 This directory parses Hoyoverse-related social media content from BiliBili, such as posts, comments, etc.

+The files in data folder are collections of comments that have more than 500 likes under each post.
+If you wish to reproduce and get unlimited comments, you can follow the steps below.

 ### Supported Account
 | Game               | Account Name                                        |
 |--------------------|-----------------------------------------------------|